Visa Traveler

 • Entry rules:

-• Visa is NOT EXEMPT, but are eligible to obtain UAE Visa on Arrival (VOA) at Dubai, Sharjah or Abu Dhabi international airports
+• Visa is NOT EXEMPT, but you are eligible to obtain UAE Visa on Arrival (VOA) at Dubai, Sharjah or Abu Dhabi international airports

 • VOA fee is 100 AED, valid for 14 days, single-entry only